tberg12/ocular/README.md

 * `-outputPath`: Path of the directory that will contain output transcriptions and line extractions.
 Required.

-* `-lineExtractionOutputPath`: Path of the directory where the line-extraction images should be written.
-If ignored, no images will be written.
+* `-preextractedLinesPath`: Path of the directory where the line-extraction images should be read/written.
+If ignored, document will simply be read from the original document image file, and no line images will be written.").
-Default: null
+Default: null (Don't read or write line image files.)

 * `-outputFontPath`: Path to write the learned font file to.
 (Only if learnFont is set to true.)
 Required if learnFont=true, otherwise ignored.